BMW motorcycle keys, Neiman, fork key, headlight, ignition, folding ignition, toolbox lock, knob key, tank key, lock, locking gas cap, keys, codes

-3. No key and a bare frame.
-This sacrifices the lock, but you don’t have a key anyway.
+3. You have no key and a bare frame.
+This procedure sacrifices the lock, but you don’t have a key anyway.
 Use a drift with a flat end and drive the lock into the frame about 3/8.”
 That will shear off the screw holding the lock.
 Use a lever down in the steering stem hole and push the lock out.

-This is how to do it.
-This is so slick.
+Here is how to do it.
+This method is simple and slick.
 It was first suggested to me in 1972, by Bryan Hilton, my genius mechanic.
 It would help to have the new lock in your possession so that you can examine it carefully to see what is otherwise “hidden” in the frame.
-The job is so easy though, that you probably can proceed by looking at these photos.
+The job is so easy though that you probably can proceed by looking at these photos.
 Here are two pictures to show the lock.

 Use a sharp center punch to make a dent in the lock at midway between 2 and 3 O’clock.

 I use a center punch to mark the place for the hole.
 I use a 1/8″ drill bit.
 The main thing is to aim at the screw that you can’t see.
 Most likely you will only partially cut the screw off.
 You can drill as far as 7/8″ before you go through the lock and hit the frame.
 Don’t fret, and you can gently tap on the lock and see if it will sheer the remainder of the screw.
 If you can’t finish breaking off the screw, then go up to the next size drill bit.
 You could force/screw a small bolt into the new hole and pull on it, but I have never had to do that.